SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 Note that the link between the Service Offering Credential and the Participant Credential is established through the reference of the credential subject identifier, not the credential identifier.
 See the [corresponding appendix section](#current-limitations-when-linking-between-gaia-x-credentials) for further details.
 Furthermore, as the Gaia-X Compliance Service (at the time of writing) does not resolve URL references to other credentials, we cannot simply link to the credentials we created and published in the previous steps.
-As a result, any referenced Gaia-X Credentials (e.g. the Participant Credential via the Service Offering's `gx:providedBy`) must be included in the Verifiable Presentation in the next step again.
+As a result, any referenced Gaia-X Credentials (e.g. the Participant Credential referenced by the Service Offering's `gx:providedBy`) must be included in the Verifiable Presentation in the next step again.

-### Step 8: Building the Service Offering Verifiable Presentation for the Compliance API
+### Step 8: Building another Verifiable Presentation including the Service Offering

 Using the Gaia-X Credentials for the Service Offering and the minimal set of credentials for the CSP, we can now build a Verifiable Presentation for our service and submit it to the [Gaia-X Compliance API](https://compliance.lab.gaia-x.eu/v1-staging/docs).

-As we already did the same for our first Verifiable Presentation in step 6, this process is pretty straightforward.
+As we already performed the same procedure for our first Verifiable Presentation in step 6, this process is pretty straightforward.
 We just have to add the Gaia-X Credential for our Service Offering to the Verifiable Presentation from step 6:

 ```json